danmarris/Awesome-Random-Walks/README.md

 + H. Larralde, First-passage probabilities and mean number of sites visited by a persistent random walker in one-and two-dimensional lattices. *Phys.
 Rev. E*, 102(6),  (2020).
 + L. Giuggioli, Exact spatiotemporal dynamics of confined lattice random walks in arbitrary dimensions: A century after Smoluchowski and Pólya. *Phys.
 Rev. X*, 10(2), (2020).
 + L. Giuggioli, and S. Sarvaharman, Spatio-temporal dynamics of random transmission events: from information sharing to epidemic spread. *J. Phys.
 A: Math.
 Theor.*, 55(37), (2022).
++ D. Das, and L. Giuggioli, Discrete space-time resetting model: Application to first-passage and transmission statistics. *J. Phys.
+A: Math.
+Theor.*, 55(42), (2022).
 + S. Sarvaharman, and L. Giuggioli, Particle-environment interactions in arbitrary dimensions: A unifying analytic framework to model diffusion with inert spatial heterogeneities. *Phys.
 Rev. Res.*, 5(4) (2023).